Createdd/Writing/articles/AskGaryVee.md

 #### Content and Context

 The quality of your brand is determined by the quality of your content.
 For social media: Respect the platforms and its audience.
 Length doesn’t matter, but heart, message and fun does.
 Never abandon a platform entirely.
 It’s all about depth not width.
 Pinterest is becoming a search engine in visual form.
 Never generate content or fake human interaction.
 For posts: Find a balance between the art and science (automation).
 Bet on your strengths instead of working on your weaknesses.
-Figure out whom you’re trying to sell to, and storytell on the platform you love.
+Figure out whom you’re trying to sell to, and story tell on the platform you love.

 #### Jabs and right Hooks